Set up a basic NPM-based project

 await pod.createDirectory("/project");

-await copy_file(pod, "project/main.js");
+await copyFile(pod, "project/main.js");

-await copy_file(pod, "project/package.json");
+await copyFile(pod, "project/package.json");

 // Install dependencies